 Cybersecurity AND COVID-19

 Scammers have managed to steal over $575 million dollars from Covid-related fraud since 2020.
-Those attempts have intensified in 2021 with cyber criminals putting forth even more effort to take advantage of concerns surrounding new variants and vaccinations.
+Cyber criminals continue their efforts to take advantage of concerns surrounding new variants and booster vaccinations.
 Phishing scams still abound via social media and email, enticing unsuspecting viewers to click on links and attachments.
 It is more important than ever to think before you click.

 Cyber Hygiene Tips